TomasNilsson/wedding-website-react/README.md

 ## Customize content

-Change the content of the file [src/content.json](src/content.json) to change text, images and other information on the wedding website.
+Change the content of the file [src/customize/content.json](src/customize/content.json) to change text, images and other information on the wedding website.

 [Markdown](https://guides.github.com/features/mastering-markdown/) syntax is supported for styling of the text (a [Markdown editor](https://codesandbox.io/embed/markdown-live-preview-reactmarkdown-9v5ek?fontsize=14&hidenavigation=1&theme=dark&view=preview) can be used to simplify editing).

+Change variables in [src/customize/\_variables.scss](src/customize/_variables.scss) to adjust colors, fonts and other styling.

 ## Environment variables